kananinirav/AWS-Certified-Cloud-Practitioner-Notes/sections/account_management_billing_support.md

 - Can filter by: Service, Linked Account, Tag, Purchase Option, Instance Type, Region, Availability Zone, API Operation, etc…
 - Same options as AWS Cost Explorer!
 - 2 budgets are free, then $0.02/day/budget

+## AWS Cost Anomaly Detection

+- Continuously monitor your cost and usage using ML to detect unusual spends
+- It learns your unique, historic spend patterns to detect one-time cost spike and/or continuous cost increases (you don't need to define thresholds)
+- Monitor AWS services, member accounts, cost allocation tags, or cost categories
+- Sends you the anomaly detection report with root-cause analysis
+- Get notified with individual alerts or daily/weekly summary (using SNS)

 ## Trusted Advisor